Why can’t I mix the right colour?

 Remembering all the complementary colours when you are starting painting can be tricky.

-However, if you take the theory at face value you are in for hours of frustration when trying to mix the colour you want.
+However, if you take the theory at face value, you are in for hours of frustration when mixing the colour you want.

 What is colour bias?

 Every single colour has a bias towards another colour.

 A blue pigment will have either a red bias or a green bias compared to another blue pigment.

 Colour ‘theory’ states that you can mix all 3 secondary colours with the 3 primaries,

 However, this will only work if a ‘pure’ primary colour is used.

 With paint pigments, you can’t find a ‘pure’ red, for example, that will make both a good orange (when mixed with yellow) and a good purple (when mixed with blue).

 This is because the red will have a bias towards either orange or purple due to the chemical impurities found within every pigment. (see What are my Acrylic paints made from?)

 A red that has an orange bias (Cadmium Red) will mix a bright orange but will not mix a bright purple.